Alex Verdugo Player Props: Red Sox vs. Twins

 Alex Verdugo At The Plate

-- Verdugo leads Boston with an OBP of .377, plus a team-best slugging percentage of .467.
+- Verdugo leads Boston with a slugging percentage of .462, fueled by 32 extra-base hits.

-- Among the qualified batters in MLB, his batting average ranks ninth, his on-base percentage ranks 18th, and he is 52nd in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 10th, his on-base percentage ranks 19th, and he is 54th in the league in slugging.

-- Verdugo will look to extend his 10-game hitting streak.
-He's batting .524 over the course of his last outings.

-- In 73.5% of his 68 games this season, Verdugo has picked up at least one hit.
-He's also had 26 multi-hit games.
+- Verdugo is batting .409 during his last games and is on an 11-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.